July Gardening Tips and To-Dos for the Pacific Northwest

 vintage flower containers with watering drip system

 Annuals can be a bit high-maintenance in the summer heat.
-I deadhead them regularly to keep new blooms coming, but even with the best care, sometimes slugs, dehydration, or a hot spell can take their toll.
+I deadhead them regularly to keep new blooms coming, but even with the best care, slugs, dehydration, or a hot spell can take their toll.

 dying spring bulb foliage